dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/09/27
+In spite of the horrid LLM (aka "AI") bubble hype, it can actually be useful.
+My favourite use case is asking Junie questions about large code bases.
+For example, clone the IntelliJ source code, open it as a project (so that Junie can search actual code) and ask questions.

 #### 2025/09/20
 In my experience, I learn more and have better conversations at smaller conferences.
 [KtConf](https://ktconf.be) was a good example of that.
 Nice venue, single track with great talks, and just enough people.
 BTW, everything I showed in my talk (including IDE mini-plugins) is here <https://github.com/dkandalov/error-handling-in-kotlin>.